Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Give your feet a break and take a relaxed Hanoi city tour in a Cyclo for a different perspective.
 Alternatively, cover some ground on two wheels on one of the guided Hanoi Motorbike Tours!

-Visitors who want a break from sightseeing can take in some culture instead by watching a famous Hanoi Water Puppet Show!
+Those who want a break from sightseeing altogether can take in some culture by watching the famous Hanoi Water Puppet Show!

-Visiting Train Street is one of the more unusual things to do in Hanoi.
-Once a neglected neighborhood along the tracks, tourists started showing up to take pictures of trains chugging through the narrow alleys.
-Locals then opened front porch cafes and shifty balcony bars, successfully raking in tourist dollars.
+Once a neglected neighborhood along the tracks, that all changed when tourists started showing up to take pictures of trains chugging through the narrow alley.

 Night: Local Bia Hoi Corners